Recommendations

 • AWS SSO authentication (aws_sso_auth=True)

-Groq
+Groq example

-from browser_use.llm import ChatGroq
+from browser_use import Agent, ChatGroq

 llm = ChatGroq(model="meta-llama/llama-4-maverick-17b-128e-instruct")